erred/seankhliao.com/src/blog/12022-03-20-systemd-as-build-system.md

 `OnSuccess=`, `OnFailure=`: This way you start with a root unit, and say which ones to trigger afterwards in a feed forward manner.
-It's an imperitive chain that limits the possibility of reuse.
+It's an imperative chain that limits the possibility of reuse.

 `After=` + `Requires`: Using these 2 you specify the end target, and the dependencies it has on previous units.